freetsdb/freetsdb/README.md

 # FreeTSDB

-## An Open-Source Time Series Database, and the BEST Open-Source replacement for InfluxDB Enterprise.
+## An Open-Source Distributed Time Series Database, and the BEST Open-Source replacement for InfluxDB Enterprise.

-FreeTSDB is an open source **time series database** with **no external dependencies**.
+FreeTSDB is an open source **Distributed Time Series Database** with **no external dependencies**.
 It's the BEST Open-Source replacement for **InfluxDB Enterprise**.
 It's useful for recording metrics, events, and performing analytics.